ProjectileCaller2D

 Array[ProjectileBlueprint2D] projectile_resources

-The list of ProjectileBlueprint2D resources that can be directly created from the ProjectileCaller2D.
+List of all Projectile2D objects that can be directly created by the ProjectileCaller2D.

-Each ProjectileCaller2D instance can only request the creation of its own stored projectiles.
+Each ProjectileCaller2D instance can only modify its own stored projectiles.

 Method Descriptions